JohnCarra/PythonPasswordGenerator/README.md

 # Password Generator
-This is a simple password generator GUI application written in Python using the tkinter library.
-It generates a strong and secure password according to Google Gmail's requirements, encrypts it using the cryptography module, and copies it to the clipboard.
+This is a password generator application written in Python using tkinter that generates strong and secure passwords according to Google Gmail's requirements.
+It uses modules such as secrets, zxcvbn, and cryptography to ensure password complexity, strength, and encryption.
+However, it is important to note that no password is 100% secure and it is recommended to use unique and strong passwords for each account and change them regularly.

 ## Requirements
 This application requires the following Python packages and Python 3.X: